joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/basics-of-pixel-bender-shaders.md

 1. Create an empty Flash document and save it to your computer.

 2. Create a new ActionScript file and save it in the same directory as the Flash document.
-The file’s name should match the name of the class in the code listing.
+The file's name should match the name of the class in the code listing.
 For instance, if the code listing defines a class named MyApplication, use the name MyApplication.as to save the ActionScript file.